SovnSkyrim/QWEST/README.md

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

+## Ultrawide Options

+Although I do not see why someone would have such a screen with the targetted minimals of the list, here's a document made by Mantis to help you solve such problems.
+[Here](https://docs.google.com/document/d/1D3Yapmu_IkTWSszJ4h9wpNxgNLCi46f7XiJknpdMb6E/edit?usp=sharing)

 ## I have a question

 Ask it in my Discord, link [here](https://discord.gg/ZgjVrXp).
 The support channel in the Wabbajack Discord is for Installation questions, not support over in game stuff or suggestions.